-Strait of Hormuz: A Dangerous Sea Gate Gets More Dangerous
+Strait of Hormuz: Sea Gate Gets More Dangerous

-The world’s lifeblood flows through a narrow passageway from the Persian Gulf.
-Will America’s military buildup prevent Iran from blocking the Strait of Hormuz?
+The world’s lifeblood flows through a narrow passage from the Persian Gulf.
+Will America’s military prevent Iran from blocking the Strait of Hormuz?

 Since nearly 20 percent of the world’s traded oil comes from the Persian Gulf through the Strait of Hormuz, this narrow Middle East seaway has gained outsized importance in today’s world.